AfterAStorm/MechControl/README.md

 **All contributions are welcome!**

-> Beware: While still in the BETA stage, I, AfterAStorm, will NOT be using seperate branches until full release.
+> Beware: While still in the BETA stage, I, AfterAStorm, will *NOT be using seperate branches until full release.

-A lot of C# norms when it comes to classes or naming are ignored because it's a space engineers script, not a NASA ship controller
+A lot of C# norms, especially when it comes to classes or naming, are ignored because it's a space engineers script, not a NASA ship controller

 Comments are always useful, especially for the folks trying to learn!